-Denial tends to be quite a common occurrence in the course of addiction for many individuals.
+Denial tends to be quite a common occurrence in the course of abuse or addiction for many individuals.
 It can be difficult for someone to recognize or admit that they have an addiction, and this can cause them to act or feel as if they do not have one.
 This can also cause them to lash out at anyone who accuses or questions them in regards to addiction.
-And while this can be an extremely tough situation, there are ways to help talk to these individuals and cut through their denial.
+And while this can be an extremely tough situation, there are ways to help talk to these individuals and cut through their denial about addiction.

 Confronting the person as soon as possible is important because the situation can escalate further the longer it is allowed to continue.
 Some family members may be opposed to confronting the person as it can create conflict and hardship within the family, but while they may think that they are helping keep the balance, they are actually enabling the addict in a way.
 Being reasonable about the situation shows the addict that family is not really going to do anything about it.